simon-panek/code-401-dotnet-prework/prework-computer-setup.md

 ## Submission Instructions
-To submit this assignment, please run the following commands in your powershell terminal to confirm your .net core SDK install `dotnet --version`.
+To submit this assignment, please run the following commands in your powershell terminal to confirm your .NET core SDK install `dotnet --version`.
 Record in Canvas the version that comes up.
-(Confirm that it is at least 3.0)
+Confirm that it is at least 3.0.